BrunoMCBraga/PympMyBinary/README.md

 ## What does not?
 * Integrity checks implemented by software installers like NSIS cause the execution to fail.
 Testing with those requires running the binaries with "/NCRC" flag.
 * Packed binaries (e.g. FireFox).
 UPX the binary before using this.
+It is sill being tested.

 ## Usage
 ```bash